Archive for the 'crap no one cares about' Category

 These nails!
 How perfectly construed?
 What if they weren’t there?
 Can you imagine long nail-less stumps for digits?
 How grotesque and unimaginable.
 How came it to be so?
 How came I to be so?
 What am I doing here, breathing, with a history a life, and who are all these people around me.
 What gives me thought and a mind so curious and introspective to even contemplate such extraordinary wonder?

 These unfathomable wonders of life and our tiny presence in it is so baffling and indescribably awesome, that it seems like our traces through life and our every waking hour should be spent unraveling this mystery of mysteries–for, every mystery in earth is contained within this one encompassing mystery.
-Who killed John Peters?
+Who killed John Peters with the saltwater reel?
 Well, why does John Peter deserve life in the first place?
 Who gave him life, worry later who took it away?
 Where are my ill-forsaken keys, how I wonder!?
 Where could they have mysteriously been deposited?
 I have looked in every crevice of this house; I have turned over the furniture in every possible direction, every corner of space has been looked after; the chain of events leading from its possession to its uncanny disappearance have been measured and vivisected to every possible degree and circumstance, and yet still, no keys!

 How pitiful and irrelevant such a care, when juxtaposed to such a care of cares!
 How collogued time with space to form such an elaborate grid of life, for which we may lose our keys in some coordinate yet unsearched.
 The laws of nature, as we may think we know it, are such that a pair of keys cannot be vaporized into nothingness without a cause.
 The immutable laws, as we may think we know it, assert with virulence that something must occupy space, and the keys therefore, in the finite space of this earth, must exist somewhere.